Chart Color Schemes

 Payneham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Payneham has a high level of cultural diversity, with 36.1% of its population born overseas and 32.8% speaking a language other than English at home.
-Christianity is the predominant religion in Payneham, making up 49.7% of the population.
-However, there is an overrepresentation of people identifying as 'Other', which comprises 3.0% of Payneham's population compared to 1.6% across Greater Adelaide.
+Christianity is the predominant religion in Payneham, accounting for 49.7% of the population.
+However, there is an overrepresentation of Other religions, comprising 3.0% of Payneham's population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity